 - A complex RNA editing apparatus repairs organelle transcripts.
 10th International Conference for Plant Mitochondrial Biology.
 May 2017.
 Zhejiang University.
 Hangzhou, China.

 - Prospects for improving C3 plant photosynthesis with a cyanobacterial carbon-concentrating mechanism.
 UC Davis Plant Science Symposium.
 April 2017.
-UC Davis.
-David, CA.
+Dupont Pioneer and UC Davis.
+Davis, CA.

 - Diverse composition of RNA editosomes.
 Gordon Conference on RNA Editing.
 March 2017.
 Gordon Conference Organization.
 Ventura, CA.